Qihao-Wu/bio/_pages/about.md

 ---
 permalink: /
-title: "Qihao Wu"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-Welcome to my page :)
+Welcome to Qihao's page : )
 ======
 I am a PhD candidate supervised by Prof. Yong-Hong Kuo in the Department of Data and Systems Engineering, the University of Hong Kong.